Dataset of GenAI-Assisted Information Problem Solving in Education: Methods

 \item \textbf{Chatbot interaction issues}: Students who had no dialogue with the GenAI chatbot, or who submitted only a single prompt, were excluded.
 Manual review revealed that these minimal interactions were typically irrelevant or off-task (e.g., ``\textit{Tell me a joke}'') and did not reflect meaningful engagement with the IPS task.
 All dialogues not conducted in English were excluded to maintain consistency in linguistic and qualitative analysis.

 \item \textbf{Low similarity between FLoRA and Moodle submissions}: Students were required to copy their FLoRA-composed proposal into a Microsoft Word document and submit it via Moodle for grading.
 To ensure consistency between the analysed proposal in FLoRA and the final assessed work submitted on Moodle, we computed similarity scores between both versions.
-Proposals with a similarity score below 0.85 (this threshold of 0.85 was determined through manual review of the lowest 10\% most dissimilar cases) were excluded due to substantial post-transfer modifications. \end{itemize}
+Proposals with a similarity score below 0.85 (this threshold of 0.85 was determined through manual review of the lowest 10\% most dissimilar cases) were excluded due to substantial post-transfer modifications.
+For similarity score calculation, we utilised the cosine similarity method.
+Specifically, we first converted the textual data into high-dimensional dense vectors using OpenAI's text-embedding-3-small model.
+This model maps text into a semantic vector space, capturing contextual meaning more effectively than traditional keyword-based methods (e.g., TF-IDF).
+The cosine similarity score was then computed between the resulting embedding vectors to determine the degree of semantic alignment. \end{itemize}

 After applying these exclusion criteria, the final dataset retained records from 279 students, each with complete system interaction trace data, annotation data, GenAI dialogues, writing process logs, final proposals, and proposal assessment scores, yielding a rich, high-quality dataset for investigating GenAI-supported IPS processes.